ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

                         "[NPB (5% BSA (Sigma), 0.2% IGEPAL-CA630 (Sigma), cOmplete (Roche), 1mM DTT in PBS)]",
                         "0.01% digitonin",
                         "72 degrees for 3 minutes in the presence of Triton" ]

+    "comment": "Historical lysis methods, not valid for new submissions.", "enum": [
+        "QIAGEN DNeasy Blood & Tissue Kit"
+        ]
 ```
 * *library_size_selection_method* now has enum: